 You may be wondering, “Why is it necessary to worry so much about my pet’s oral health?”
 The answer is threefold:

-In the next blog we’ll take a look at what your vet might recommend if he finds something during your pet’s dental cleaning.
+In Brushing Up on Dental Health, Part 2, we’ll take a look at what your vet might recommend if he finds something during your pet’s dental cleaning.